openvinotoolkit/datumaro/docs/formats/yolo_user_manual.md

 ## Export to YOLO format

-Datumaro can convert existing dataset to YOLO format, if existing dataset support object detection task.
+Datumaro can convert an existing dataset to YOLO format, if the dataset supports object detection task.

 Example: